Slideshow image

 Rehoboam becomes king after the death of his father, Solomon.

-He refuses to lighten the repressive taxes and duties laid on the people by Solomon.
-As a result, they rebel and the kingdom is split in two.
+He refuses to lighten the repressive taxes and duties Solomon laid on the people.
+As a result, they rebelled, and the kingdom split in two.

 Jeroboam institutes a national religion to keep the people from going to the Temple in Jerusalem (1 Kings 12:25-33):